 The Company measures and recognizes compensation expense for all stock-based payment awards made to employees, officers, and directors based on the estimated fair values of the awards as of grant date.
 The Company values equity instruments and stock options granted to employees and non-employee directors using the Black-Scholes valuation model.
-The value of the portion of the award that is ultimately expected to vest is recorded as expense over the requisite service periods and forfeitures are recognized in stock-based compensation when they occur.
+The value of the award is recorded as expense over the requisite service periods and the Company recognizes forfeitures as they occur in the period.